axibase/atsd/rule-engine/window.md

 When the rule is deleted or modified with the rule editor, all windows for the given rule are dropped.
 The windows are re-created when the new matching commands are received by the database.

-Newly created windows contain only **new commands**, unless 'Load History' setting is enabled.
+Newly created windows contain only **new commands**, unless **Load History** setting is enabled.
 Such windows load historical values received over the same interval as the window duration, or the same number of commands as the window length.

 ![](./images/load-history.png)